Mungert69/NetworkMonitorBackup/README.md

 ## Issues

+The Contabo Api seems to have a rate limit.
+If you receive Unauthorised errors then try closing the App wait 2 mins and then try again.
+Please let me know if you find a resolution for this issue.
-If you encounter any issues, please report them [here](https://github.com/mahadeva/network-monitor-backup/issues).
+If you encounter any other issues, please report them [here](https://github.com/mahadeva/network-monitor-backup/issues).

 ---